oberocks/obebs4/README.md

 Enter OBE:BS4! ;)

 Additionally, what's magical about this situation from a developer's POV, is how it gives front-end specialists an unheard of opportunity to refactor and templatize elements/components at a production level, before **_any_** design sprints get started.
-This allows engineers to create amazingly DRY templates/scripts, and to engineer solutions the "right" way from the get-go.
+This allows engineers to create amazingly DRY markup templates/scripts, and to engineer solutions the "right" way from the get-go.

 > *"The aspect of this project that excites me the most, is how much further a team's strategic thinking and prototyping can reach upon embracing the OBE:BS4 process.
-It becomes clear after using the system for the first time, that somehow we've all been doing this web stuff in the wrong order all these years!
-SMH!"* - Matt McT
+It becomes clear after using the system fully, that somehow we've all accidentily been doing this web stuff in the wrong order all these years!
+D'OH!"* - Matt McT

-The OBE:BS4 Design System forces **_all_** project stakeholders to think more strategically about *responsive* content issues, by abstracting the design options to proactively to solve those issues into a giant digital "toolbox" of fully responsive and designer-ready pieces.
+The OBE:BS4 Design System positions **_all_** project stakeholders to think more strategically about *responsive* content issues, by abstracting the design options to proactively to solve those issues into a tangible digital "toolbox" of fully responsive and designer-ready pieces.

-If each piece is in-turn *proactively* optimized for production (IE valid, semantic, cross-browser, ARIA accessibile, and refactored for reuse), teams can finally provide themselves with an abundance of cognative room to focus on the more meta-level goals of any given web project.
+If each piece is in-turn *proactively* optimized for production (IE valid, semantic, cross-browser, ARIA accessibile, and refactored for reuse), teams find themselves with an abundance of cognative room to focus on the more meta-level goals of any given web project.

 <!---
 You know, stuff like: